brymer-meneses/Mobile-COVID-19-ML-Detection/README.md

 # COVID19-AI-CT-Scan-Detection

 The model used by this application is a fine-tuned EfficientNet-Lite4 Model provided by TensorFlow Hub making it fast to run on mobile devices.
-I have trained this model for a total of 12789 images from the following datasets below achieving a testing accuracy of 97.32%.
+I have trained this model for a total of 12789 images from the following datasets linked below achieving a testing accuracy of 97.32%.

 For more information you can look at the raw code from '/Machine Learning Files/'.

 Here is the confusion matrix that came from the evaluation of the model on the testing dataset.
 ![Confusion_Matrix](/images/confusion_matrix.png)